arduino/ArduinoCore-samd/README.md

 ## Special Notes

-* Boards Manager may require opening twice (with possibly a delay in between) to see some updates.
+* ** Boards Manager must be opened twice to see some updates **

-* Errors when compiling, uploading, or burning the bootloader Be sure to install the Arduino samd core before installing the MattairTech samd core.
+* ** Errors when compiling, uploading, or burning the bootloader **
+  * Be sure to install the Arduino samd core before installing the MattairTech samd core.
 If you have problems upgrading the IDE to 1.6.6, you may need to uninstall both the Arduino and MattairTech cores, then re-install in the proper order.
   Use Arduino core 1.6.2 or above.

-* Tools->Communications menu
+* ** Tools->Communications menu **
-  Currently, the Tools->Communications menu must be used to select the communications configuration.
+  * Currently, the Tools->Communications menu must be used to select the communications configuration.
 This configuration must match the included libraries.
 For example, when including the HID and Keyboard libraries, you must select an option that includes HID (ie: CDC_HID_UART).
 This menu is currently needed to select the USB PID that matches the USB device configuration (needed for Windows).
 This may become automatic in a future release.

     * Be sure that the Tools->Communications menu matches the sketch and libraries you are compiling.
     * Different combinations of USB devices will result in different COM port assingments in Windows.

-* Incude platform specific libraries
+* ** Incude platform specific libraries **
-  You may need to manually include platform specific libraries such as SPI.h, Wire.h, and HID.h.
+  * You may need to manually include platform specific libraries such as SPI.h, Wire.h, and HID.h.

-* Differences from Arduino in versioning
+* ** Differences from Arduino in versioning **
-  The MattairTech ArduinoCore-samd version currently tracks the IDE version.
+  * The MattairTech ArduinoCore-samd version currently tracks the IDE version.
 In some cases, it may indicate the minimum IDE version.
 This is the case for both 1.6.5-mtX and 1.6.6-mtX (which corresponds to SAMD CORE 1.6.2).
   1.6.6-mt1 corresponds to Arduino SAMD CORE 1.6.2 plus some pull requests.